IlgeeHong/webpage/content/home/cv.md

     description: |2-
       Supervised by Professor Claire Donnat:
         * Developing self-supervised contrastive learning method for graph-structured data.
-        * First author of ”A Simplified Framework for Contrastive Learning for Node Representations”.
+        * First author of ”A Simplified Framework for Contrastive Learning for Node Representations” (submitted).

   - title: Lab-UCSD
     company: University of California, San Diego